 - Think Talent report showed that mployees working in organizations with effective communication plans — i.e. ones that manage to minimize the silo effect and centralize communication — are 3.5 times more likely to outperform their peers.

 - According to Lexicon, a high percentage of more than 80% of Americans believe employee communication is crucial for developing trust with employers.

 - Workforce Institute study showed that 24% of employees who quit did that mainly because they didn’t feel trusted.

-- According to Buffer’s report from 2018, collaboration and/or communication used to represent one of the biggest struggles of working from home.
+- According to Buffer’s report, collaboration and/or communication used to represent one of the biggest struggles of working from home.